Arizona to pull incentive for Nike plant over sneaker recall

-(Reuters) - Arizona will withdraw incentives for Nike Inc’s manufacturing plant in the state after the sportswear maker pulled the release of a sneaker that featured an old version of the American flag, Governor Doug Ducey said on Tuesday.
+(Reuters) - Arizona will withdraw incentives for Nike Inc’s (NKE.N) manufacturing plant in the state after the sportswear maker pulled the release of a sneaker that featured an old version of the American flag, Governor Doug Ducey said on Tuesday.

 Nike decided to recall the shoe after former NFL quarterback and Nike endorser Colin Kaepernick asked the company not to sell a shoe with a symbol that he and others consider offensive because of its connection to an era of slavery, the Wall Street Journal reported here on Monday.